IDMNYU/audiolab/docs/synths.md

 #### Onebang

-The **Onebang** module generates rhythmic output by comparing up to six input voltages (labeled as A-F) against a threshold, sending out pulses on a clock input.
+The Shelfisizer's **Onebang** module generates rhythmic output by comparing up to six input voltages (labeled as A-F) against a threshold, sending out pulses on a clock input.
 There are 12 modes of operation, which change the way in which the input voltages generate pulses.

 <img src = "./img/shelfisizer2019_2.png" width="20%" title="Onebang" alt="Onebang">